Yeeha to that!

 - 1-1/2 cup organic peaches, mashed (~4 medium-sized peaches)

-- 2 tbsp freshly ground flax seed + 4 tbsp water, combine and allow to sit for 5 minutes
+- 2 tablespoon freshly ground flax seed + 4 tablespoon water, combine and allow to sit for 5 minutes

-- 1 tbsp coconut oil, melted plus extra for greasing
+- 1 tablespoon coconut oil, melted plus extra for greasing

 - Preheat oven to 400F and line a baking sheet with parchment paper.
 You’ll want to use parchment for this as the peaches get really juicy and sticky.
 Set aside.